Vapebox Review – 2017 Update

 Overall, the presentation and packaging from Vapebox is excellent.
 It doesn’t do anything extravagant, but it gets the job done with an understated style.

-The Juices and Gear: How Was the Curation?
+The Juices and Gear (August 2016): How Was the Curation?

 Now you’ve learned about the basics of what Vapebox offers, it’s time to get onto the important stuff.
 What’s in the box?
 Since the service is all about offering devices and juices to suit your preferences, it makes sense to tell you mine.
 I’m a “very experienced” vaper who builds (I selected both RDAs and RTAs) and generally likes sweeter flavors.
 Fruits, baked goods, creams, custards and stuff like that.
 I said I prefer higher-VG, and listed menthols and teas as flavors I wanted to avoid.
 And I’m open to trying new things, but that didn’t come up in this month’s box.